Support for family members while caring for someone with dementia

 Do you only do dementia care?

-No. While many of our residents are living with dementia, we can also care for people with high care needs including cancer, brain tumors, motor neuron disease, mental health, terminal illness, Parkinson’s disease and acquired brain injuries (ABI).
+No. While many of our residents are living with dementia, we can also care for people with high care needs including cancer, brain tumours, motor neuron disease, mental health, terminal illness, Parkinson’s disease and acquired brain injuries (ABI).
+Our carers are skilled in looking after residents with a range of conditions.

 Do you offer Respite Care?